-The environmental impacts for the project were identified in the Environmental Assessment (EA, revised April 2002) that was prepared in compliance with NEPA.
+The environmental impacts of the project were identified in the Environmental Assessment (EA, revised April 2002) that was prepared in compliance with NEPA.
 Although the detailed environmental analysis identified several types of impacts, none of the environmental impacts were considered substantial and the impact of the highway construction project upon the environment will be lessened or mitigated by proactively implementing steps in the initial phase of construction, Section MIT.

 Below are reports from Noise Analyses completed during the Design Phase of the U.S. 322 Projects.

-Within the project limits, U.S. 322 (Conchester Highway) impacts 17 streams (11 crossings and 6 lateral encroachments), none considered high quality fishing waters.
-Sixty wetlands areas were identified and delineated in the project area.
+Within the project limits, U.S. 322 (Conchester Highway) impacts 17 streams (11 crossings and 6 lateral encroachments), none considered high-quality fishing waters.
+Sixty wetland areas were identified and delineated in the project area.
 Most of the wetlands are relatively small in size and many extend outside and beyond the limits of the U.S. 322 (Conchester Highway) project corridor.
 Historically, most of the wetlands in the area have been filled, graded, or otherwise disturbed as part of ongoing development.
 It is estimated that less than two acres of wetlands will be permanently impacted.
 Mitigation plans to minimize and compensate for unavoidable stream and wetland impacts were developed during final design as part of the waterways permitting process and are now being built.